korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_06_ArrayList_LinkedList_Iterators_Autoboxing/README.md

 When Java re-allocates new memory for the ArrayList, it automatically sets the capacity to a greater capacity.
 But the Java language doesn't really specify exactly how it determines the new capacity, or promise that it will continue to increase the capacity in the same way in future versions.
-We can't get this capacity size, from the ArrayList.
+We can't get this capacity size from the ArrayList.

 From their own documentation, Java states that, _The details of the growth policy are not specified beyond the fact that adding an element has constant amortized time cost_.